 Daphne is an energy access and sustainability professional with over 25 years of experience.
 As manager at the DOEN Foundation she was involved in financing dozens of the energy access start ups in East Africa and India.
 To deepen her connection to the industry, she worked as a business mentor side-by-side with Off-Grid companies throughout Africa, India and Nepal.
-As independent consultant she has worked with the Global Off-Grid Lighting Association (GOGLA) on several access to finance projects, including the GIZ-funded program ons supporting Financial Performance Measurement in the Off-Grid sector.
-She has been active as interim Investment Manager for ElectirFI and senior advisor to the TCX Fund, working on business development for the Off-Grid sector in Sub Sahara Africa.
+As independent consultant she has worked with the Global Off-Grid Lighting Association (GOGLA) on several access to finance projects and served as interim Investment Manager for ElectirFI and senior advisor to the TCX Fund.
 Daphne is member of the Credit Committee of Lendahand and board member of the Sima Funds.
 She holds additional advisory and non-executive supervisory board memberships to several companies amongst others Gham Power (Nepal), Rural Spark (India), Sendea (Uganda), Freyr Energy (India), MWAfrika (Uganda).
 Earlier in her career, Daphne worked for DSM in their global sustainability team, working on strengthening sustainability as a business driver, and for Ecofys, an international consultancy company on sustainable energy policy, strategy and project support.

 Kevin Kennedy is a renewable energy and asset financing expert with over 25 years of experience in financial analysis, leasing, and both vendor and end-user financing.
 Kevin previously held senior roles at GE Capital, Grenke Leasing and the Uganda-based off-grid energy firm SolarNow.
 As a consultant, Kevin has advised private-sector clients such as M-KOPA, Lendable.io, and Simpa Networks, and public-sector and development entities such as GIZ, USAID, GVEP, the IFC, and the World Bank.
 He holds Master’s Degrees from the University of Reading and Louisiana State University, and a Bachelor’s Degree from Trinity College, Dublin.